codership/documentation/galeracluster/source/error.rst

 The node is attempting to initiate a :term:`State Snapshot Transfer`.

-In the event that you do not explicitly set the donor node through :ref:`wsrep_sst_donor <wsrep_sst_donor>`, the Group Communication module selects a donor based on the information available about the node states.
+In the event that you do not explicitly set the donor node through :ref:`wsrep_sst_donor <wsrep_sst_donor>`, the *Group Communication* module will select a donor based on the information available about the node states.

 Group Communication monitors node states for the purposes of flow control, state transfers and quorum calculations.
-That is, to ensure that a node that shows as ``JOINING`` does not count towards flow control and quorum.
+It ensures that a node that shows as ``JOINING`` doesn't count towards flow control and quorum.

-The node can serve as a donor when it is in the ``SYNCED`` state.
+A node can serve as a donor when it is in the ``SYNCED`` state.
 The joiner node selects a donor from the available synced nodes.
-It shows preference to synced nodes that have the same :ref:`gmcast.segment <gmcast.segment>` wsrep Provider option or it selects the first in the index.
-When the donor node is chosen its state changes immediately to ``DONOR``, meaning that it is no longer available for requests.
+It shows preference to synced nodes that have the same :ref:`gmcast.segment <gmcast.segment>` wsrep Provider option, or it selects the first in the index.
+When a donor node is chosen, its state changes immediately to ``DONOR``.
+It's no longer available for requests.

-If the node can find no free nodes that show as ``SYNCED``, the joining node reports:
+If a node can find no free nodes that show as ``SYNCED``, the joining node reports the following:

 .. code-block:: text

    Requesting state transfer failed: -11(Resource temporarily unavailable).
 Will keep retrying every 1 second(s).

-The joining node continues to retry the state transfer request.
+The joining node will continue to retry the state transfer request.

 .. rubric:: ``SQL SYNTAX`` Errors
 .. _`sql-syntax`:

-When a :term:`State Snapshot Transfer` fails using ``mysqldump`` for any reason, the node writes a ``SQL SYNTAX`` message into the server error logs.
+When a :term:`State Snapshot Transfer` fails using ``mysqldump`` for any reason, the node will write a ``SQL SYNTAX`` message into the server error logs.

-This is a pseudo-statement.
+This is a pseudo-statement, though.
 You can find the actual error message the state transfer returned within the ``SQL SYNTAX`` entry.
-It provides the information you need to correct the problem.
+It will provide the information you need to correct the problem.

 .. rubric:: ``Commit failed for reason: 3``
 .. _`commit-failed-reason-3`:

 When you have :ref:`wsrep_debug <wsrep_debug>` turned ``ON``, you may occasionally see a message noting that a commit has failed due to reason ``3``.
-For example:
+Below is an example of this:

 .. code-block:: text